 The CVCR Educational Outreach Program was created to provide high quality educational western experiences with song and poetry in our rural Cache County schools and outlying areas.
 This program is funded by a generous grant from the Sorenson Legacy Foundation.
-CVCR volunteers coordinate this program.in 2019, 9 talented performers were in 24 schools, educating over 6100 students.
+CVCR volunteers coordinate this program.
+In 2020 before COVID, 9 talented performers were in 24 schools, educating over 6100 students.
 This year we have these fine performers working in the schools:

-Clive Romney-is a Pearl Award winning songwriter/singer, story teller of Utah History.
+Clive Romney is a Pearl Award winning songwriter/singer, story teller of Utah History.
 Clive plays the guitar, banjo, shovel and rake if your looking at the right time.
-Clives programs are a great supplement to Utah History core curriculum, with
+Clives programs are a great supplement to Utah History core curriculum.

 Krazy Ani (aka Kristen Lloyd)-is a musician, singer/songwriter and master of “Old West Arena Arts” (trick roper, whip cracking, etc.) & western cartoon artist, will teach children about the old west and inspire them with great morals.

 Ernie Sites guides students in creative writing process hands on production of students own written work.
 Write, recite and evaluate with their peers.
 He also performs whole school western assemblies using song, storytelling, yodeling, trick roping and teaching values of the west, historical facts and western culture.